ietf/tao/Tao.md

     - Repeat steps 1 through 3 a few times.
     - Ask an Area Director to take the draft to the IESG (if it's an individual submission).
 If the draft is an official Working Group product, the WG chair asks the AD to take it to the IESG.
     - If the Area Director accepts the submission, they will do their own initial review, and maybe ask for updates before they move it forwards.
     - Get reviews from the wider IETF membership.
 In particular, some of the Areas in the IETF have formed review teams to look over drafts that are ready to go to the IESG.
-Two of the more active review teams are from the Security Directorate ("SecDir") and the General Area Review Team (Gen-Art), but there is also a Privacy Review Team and a Human Rights Review Team.
-Remember that all these reviews can help improve the quality of the eventual RFC.
     - Discuss concerns with the IESG members.
 Their concerns might be resolved with a simple answer, or they might require additions or changes to the document.
     - Wait for the document to be published by the RFC Editor.